 The continued use of combined sewer overflow systems could result in flooding problems due to excessive combined flows as well as the discharge of contaminants.
-The contaminants discharged from these systems reduce recreational capacities of nearby waterways.
+The contaminants discharged from these systems reduce recreational capacities of nearby waterways; and may impact recreational activities in areas where surcharges occur.
 This system contributes to the Mississippi River impairment for primary contact recreation due to increased fecal coliforms.
 In addition, potential odors and solids deposit in the receiving water bodies and low-lying areas in the Wood River Levee District could compromise the aesthetics of the area.

 Implementing the sewer separation project would have a positive impact on the area's aesthetics and recreational resources.
-Separating sewer discharges would eliminate the discharge of untreated wastes into receiving waters, ultimately increasing recreation opportunities.
+Separating sewer discharges would reduce or eliminate the discharge of untreated wastes into receiving waters, ultimately increasing recreation opportunities.
 In addition, no additional wastes would be discharged from this system, which would reduce sewer odors in the area.
 This would improve the aesthetics of the area.